pydata/xarray/doc/contributing.rst

   conflicts.
 Because they have had limited testing, please reach out to the core devs on your pull request if you face any issues, and we'll help with the merge:

-  - Merge the commit on master prior to the `black` commit into your branch `git merge f172c673`.
-Any conflicts are real conflicts and require resolving
+  - Merge the commit on master prior to the ``black`` commit into your branch ``git merge f172c673``.
+If you have conflicts here, resolve and commit.
-  - Apply `black .` to your branch and commit
+  - Apply ``black .`` to your branch and commit ``git commit -am "black"``
-    # TODO: insert after the black commit is on master
+  - Apply a patch of other changes we made on that commit: ``curl https://gist.githubusercontent.com/max-sixty/3cceb8472ed4ea806353999ca43aed52/raw/03cbee4e386156bddb61acaa250c0bfc726f596d/xarray%2520black%2520diff | git apply -``
+  - Commit (``git commit -am "black2"``)
-  - Merge master at the `black` commit, resolving in favor of 'our' changes:
+  - Merge master at the ``black`` commit, resolving in favor of 'our' changes:
-    `git merge [master-at-black-commit] -X ours`.
+    ``git merge d089df38 -X ours``.
 You shouldn't have any merge conflicts
-  - Merge current master `git merge master`; any conflicts here are real and again require resolving
+  - Merge current master ``git merge master``; resolve and commit any conflicts

 Backwards Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~